MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 Pros:
 - Prefix Sum could potentially benefit from later performance improvements from an evolving optimizer or rendering.
-- We wouldn't need to specially implement certain optimiziations for window functions, but would instead get them for free from the standard MIR optimizations.
+- We wouldn't need to specially implement certain optimizations for window functions, but would instead get them for free from the standard MIR optimizations.
 For example, [projection pushdown through window functions](https://github.com/MaterializeInc/materialize/issues/17522).
 - Optimizing Prefix Sum could be integrated with optimizing other parts of the query.

 Cons:
 - Creating MIR nodes is more cumbersome than calling DD functions. (column references by position instead of Rust variables, etc.)
 - We would need to add several scalar functions for integer bit manipulations, e.g., for extracting set bits from integers.
 - When directly writing DD code, we have access to all the power of DD, potentially enabling access to better performance than through the compiler pipeline from MIR.
+- We might need such operations that are impossible or extremely cumbersome to express in MIR.
+For example, the numbering in the "Duplicate Indexes" section.

+## Where to put the idiom recognition?

+This document proposes recognizing the windowing idiom (that the HIR-to-MIR lowering creates) in the MIR-to-LIR lowering.
+An alternative would be to do the idiom recognition in the rendering.
+In my opinion, the lowering is a more natural place for it, because:
+- We shouldn't have conditional code in the rendering, and this idiom recognition will be a giant piece of conditional code.
+- We want (at least) EXPLAIN PHYSICAL PLAN to show how we'll execute a window function.
+- We need to know the type of the ORDER BY columns, which we don't know in LIR.
+(Although we could add extra type info to window function calls to get around this issue.)

 ## Representing window functions in each of the IRs